jimdigriz/erlip/README.md

 # Development

-You can get a prompt
+To quickly get a prompt to start playing with this:

     make all shell